Craiglington/Sapling/template/README.md

-# Simple Web Client
+# Simple Web Client Starter Template

-A starter template using a simple web framework for TypeScript projects.
+A starter template using the simple-web-client framework for TypeScript projects.

 ## Development Features